-These halloumi fajitas are easy, vegetarian and delicious!
-Roasted on one sheet pan for the quickest 30-minute meal.
-Homemade fajita seasoning, loaded with vegetables, and so good even the pickiest of eaters will love it!
+These sheet pan halloumi fajitas are easy, vegetarian, and delicious!
+Vegetarian fajitas roasted on a sheet pan for the quickest 30-minute meal.
+They are made with homemade fajita seasoning, loaded with fresh vegetables, and so good even the pickiest of eaters will love it!

 What is Halloumi?

 Halloumi is a salty cheese traditionally made from goat’s milk or sheep’s milk of the Mediterranean island of Cyprus.
 It is a white cheese similar in texture to mozzarella, and is salty like feta.
 It’s a semi-hard cheese that is somewhat rubbery, and comes in a brine, like burrata.

 This firm cheese is a great option for vegetarian dishes since it can be grilled or seared like meat, and holds its shape when cooked due to its firm texture and high melting point.
 It's a versatile cheese that makes a great vegetarian fajita filling!

 For more halloumi recipes, try my Smashed Avocado and Halloumi Bagel.

 Why this recipe works